ENG517/Github-Docs-G5/README.md

      * **NOTE**: Some of these techniques are advanced, such as using *References*, *Projects*, and *Milestones*.
 Please ignore these for now.

 3. **REVIEW** and deliberate about the revisions:
-   * Teams should discuss the edits by using the shared criteria from Bellamy et al. (task orientation) and Hart-Davidson (Staging, Coaching, and Alerting).
+   * Teams should discuss the edits by using the shared criteria from Task Orientation and WTGA (Staging, Coaching, and Alerting).
       ![Tabulated task orientation criteria](assets/images/517/bellamyetal-task-orientation-criteria.png)
    * As you discuss,
      * Communicate the reasons behind your judgement of the writing and editing by drawing from the above criteria;